DNA Fingerprinting - Definition, Principle, Steps, Applications & Diagram

 DNA fingerprinting was first discovered in the 1980s.
 In 1984, the British geneticist Dr Alec Jeffreys discovered a novel breakthrough technique; eventually, it created a powerful tool for genetic identification and analysis.

-DNA fingerprinting is very vital in many applications and areas, namely, forensic science and paternity testing, among others.
-It is highly applied in the disclosure of crime scenes, diagnoses of genetic diseases, and in understanding biological evolution.
+DNA fingerprinting is vital in many applications and areas, including forensic science and paternity testing.
+It is highly applied in the disclosure of crime scenes, diagnosis of genetic diseases, and understanding of biological evolution.

 Principles of DNA Fingerprinting